adaltas/node-csv-docs/src/md/stringify/options.md

   Display the column names on the first line if the columns option is provided or discovered.
 * `quote` (string|Buffer|boolean)
   _Since version 0.0.1_
-  The quote characters surrounding a field, defaults to the `"` (double quotation marks), an empty quote value will preserve the original field, wether it contains quotation marks or not.
+  The quote characters surrounding a field, defaults to the `"` (double quotation marks), an empty quote value will preserve the original field, whether it contains quotation marks or not.
 * [`quoted`](/stringify/options/quoted/) (boolean)
   _Since version 0.0.1_
   Boolean, default to false, quote all the non-empty fields even if not required.